balfieri/study/README.md

     ./run.py aviation                   -- ask 20 questions at a time, prompt for answer ./run.py aviation -q 100            -- same, but 100 questions instead of default of 20
-    ./run.py aviation -q 0              -- same, but ALL questions instead of default of 20 ./run.py aviation -q 0 -ps 4        -- same, but ALL questions and just print the question and answer with 4-second pause
-    ./run.py aviation -q 0 -ps 4 -cat 'pilot' -- same but only questions in the 'pilot' category
+    ./run.py aviation -q 0              -- same, but ALL questions instead of default of 20 ./run.py aviation -q 0 -ps 4        -- same, but just print the question and answer with 4-second pause ./run.py aviation -q 0 -ps 4 -cat 'pilot' -- same but only questions in the 'pilot' category

 This is all open-source.
 Refer to the LICENSE.md for licensing details.